ryanfuji/gui-auto-uat/README.md

 # GUI Auto UAT

 GUI Auto UAT is a webapp for creating and running automated User Acceptance Tests (Behavior Tests) easily through a web interface.
-It is built on top of WebdriverIO and utilized the Cucumber Gherkin syntax for human readable browser automation test.
+It is built on top of WebdriverIO and utilizes the Cucumber Gherkin syntax for human readable browser automation tests.

 ## Getting Started